-Children who are late should be brought into school by a parent./carer through the main entrance their name will be recorded on InVentry (an electronic signing in system).
+Children who are late from 8.50am onwards, should be brought into school by a parent/carer through the main entrance their name will be recorded on InVentry (an electronic signing in system).

 When all registration is complete office staff contact all parents of all absent children who have not contacted school.
 Parents/carers are contacted by text or direct phone-call.